 About Lucia P. May

-Lucia P. May is on the faculty of the Longy School of Music at Bard College where she teaches Upper Strings Pedagogy, and is opening a new studio in Cambridge, MA.
-Prior to moving to Minnesota in 2001, she taught year-round at the Indiana University String Academy.
+Lucia P. May is on the faculties of the Longy School of Music at Bard College, Project STEP, and the Boston String Academy, and has opened a new private studio in Cambridge, MA.
+Prior to moving to Minnesota in 2001, she taught year-round at the String Academy at the Jacobs School of Music at Indiana University .
 From 2001-2016 she maintained a large private studio in St. Paul and was named Studio Teacher of the Year in 2015 by the Minnesota chapter of ASTA.
-Since the mid 1980’s Lucia P. May has taught the violin and chamber music in various programs including the Indiana University Summer String Academy with Mimi Zweig, at the University of Minnesota Bravo!
+Since the 1990’s Lucia has taught the violin and chamber music in various programs including the Indiana University Summer String Academy with Mimi Zweig, at the University of Minnesota Bravo!
 Summer Institute with Sally O’Reilly, and the St. Louis Symphony Community Music School.

 In 1984 she received her Bachelor of Music degree in violin performance from the Saint Louis Conservatory of Music, before graduate studies at Southern Illinois University.
 Her teachers included Daniel Majeske, concertmaster of the Cleveland Orchestra, Taras Gabora of the Oberlin Conservatory, and Fryderyk Sadowski of the Saint Louis Conservatory.
 For over ten years she was immersed in pedagogy as part of the teacher training program at SIU Edwardsville, led by John Kendall, a pioneer of the American Suzuki movement.
 Lucia worked with Kendall in several capacities including graduate teacher assessment in teacher training, pedagogy, and performance.